Nathan-Butler7/ticket-lifecycle/README.md

 <b> Ticket 1 </b>

-1. Open a browser and copy/paste the URL (http://localhost/osTicket) and click 'Open a New Ticket' at the top of the bar.
+1. Open a browser copy/paste the URL (http://localhost/osTicket) and click 'Open a New Ticket' at the top of the bar.

 ![image](https://github.com/user-attachments/assets/879bfdbf-00c5-4ab9-ab71-2ec5f623b2a1)